Kiguli/IMPaCT/installation.md

 ## Linux

+### Ubuntu (tested on Ubuntu 22)

+For your local machine if it runs ubuntu (tested on ubuntu 22, but may work for some other linux systems too) an installation script [install_ubuntu22.sh](./install_ubuntu22.sh) can be easily used by running in the terminal the commands:

+`chmod +x install_ubuntu22.sh` to make the file executable followed by `sudo ./install_ubuntu22.sh` to install all the packages and dependencies.

+### Other Linux Machines

 Open your machines terminal, not the the terminal of an application e.g. PyCharm.

 If you have never run code on your PC before, it's a good idea to run `sudo apt-get install build-essential` which will download many essential packages for your PC.